Westminster AbbeyBack to bespoke

 Eight chandeliers hang in the nave and eight in the transepts, winched from the ceiling to be swapped out on site one by one.

 As well as a huge focus on the chandeliers that tower high above centuries of history, we were also asked to look at the high level lighting.
-We developed a bespoke ledge seated aluminium column, intended to have minimal impact on the fabric of the building and support up to eight STX2.111 heads for both up and downlighting.
+Responding to Speirs Major's design specification, we developed a bespoke ledge seated aluminium column, intended to have minimal impact on the fabric of the building and support up to eight STX2.111 heads for both up and downlighting.
 Each head boasts 3850 initial lumens and uses a range of accessories including snoots and spread lenses, to best compliment the rich gothic architecture.